Parenting: What’s Different Today? - Mosaic

 When They Haven’t Learned to Tie Their Shoes Yet

 • Traditional Response: Everyone your age can tie their shoes.
-What’s your excuse? or No, I’m not buying you slip-ons.
+What’s your excuse?

-• Growth-Centered Response: “Are you interested in trying again?
-If not, that’s okay – we can work on fine motor skills and come back to it later.
+• Growth-Centered Response: Are you interested in trying again?
+If not, that’s okay—we can build fine motor skills and come back to it later.

 If the traditional parenting examples feel familiar, consider the impact those responses might have on a young person’s confidence and sense of self.
 By shifting toward curiosity and compassion, we open up space for deeper understanding, connection, and growth.

 When we listen with empathy, we foster trust.
-When we stay curious, we create opportunities for learning – together.
+When we stay curious, we create opportunities for learning—together.